Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Window functions

-\textbf{Gaussian window.} Gaussians have several important properties.
-First and foremost, Fourier transforms of Gaussians are available and are also Gaussians.
-Moreover, they are smooth and easy to implement and decay rapidly in Fourier space.
-Nonetheless, they do not have compact support and therefore have to be truncated in practice.
-As noted earlier, in the SE method \cite{Klinteberg2017,Lindbo2011a,Lindbo2012,Shamshirgar2017}, Gaussians are used as window functions.
-Introducing a free parameter $\eta>0$, the window and its Fourier transform are defined as
+\textbf{Gaussian window.} Gaussians are the traditional window functions of the SE method \cite{Klinteberg2017,Lindbo2011a,Lindbo2012,Shamshirgar2017}, and they have several important properties.
+First and foremost, their Fourier transforms (needed in the scaling step) are readily available, and both the window and its Fourier transform are fast to compute.
+Moreover, they are smooth and decay rapidly in Fourier space.
+However, they do not have compact support and therefore have to be truncated in practice.
+The truncated Gaussian window function is defined as

-Here, $\eta=(2w\xi/m)^2$ such that $m$ controls the truncation level of the Gaussian as it is truncated at $|x|=w$, see also section \ref{sec:approx}.
+where $\alpha>0$ is a shape parameter and $w > 0$ is the half-width of the window function ($w = Ph/2$ with $P$ as in section~\ref{sec:disc}).
+(In previous work\cite{Klinteberg2017,Lindbo2011a,Lindbo2012,Shamshirgar2017}, the shape parameter $m$ has been used, related to $\alpha$ through $\alpha = m^2/2$.)
+The shape parameter $\alpha$ controls the truncation level of the Gaussian, described further in section~\ref{sec:approx}.
 Note that in higher dimensions, the window is truncated outside of a cube.